gardenlinux/gardenlinux/docs/02_operators/deployment/aws-secureboot.md

 ## Use secure boot enabled Garden Linux

-After you have run the integration test from the previous chapter, you should still have the bash terminal open within the integration test container.
+After you have run the platform test from the previous chapter, you should still have the bash terminal open within the platform test container.

 From there, you can now use `ssh` to connect to the remote AWS instance running Garden Linux with secure boot enabled.
-The SSH key can be found in the `/tmp` directory of the integration test container.
+The SSH key can be found in the `/tmp` directory of the platform test container.

-During integration test (right at the beginning), the output shows the location of the used SSH key:
+During platform test (right at the beginning), the output shows the location of the used SSH key:

 ```
 INFO     helper.sshclient:sshclient.py:47 generated RSA key pair: /tmp/sshkey-gl-test-20221123084607-c6hhy6_k.key